sntubix/robocar/README.md

 ### Run
 First, source using `source install/setup.sh`.<br>
-RoboCar can be run using ROS2 launch : `ros2 launch startup robocar.launch`.
+RoboCar can be run using ROS2 launch : `ros2 launch robocar robocar.launch.py`.

 ## Citation
 If you find RoboCar useful or relevant for your research, please cite our paper: